Dixon Brings a canoe to the OVLR Birthday Party... but no paddle...

 Membership currently stands at around 150 members.
 A three quarter of those Rover owners reside in the Ottawa Valley.
 The remainder mostly

-reside in the United States The club celebrates its thirty-first birthday in June of 2014.
-Membership is open to all Land Rover enthusiasts
+reside in the United States The club celebrates its thirty-third birthday in June of 2016.
+Membership is open to all Land Rover

 (and Range Rovers, Freelanders, Land Rover Discoverys, and LR3 owners too too!).